iMichka/homebrew-MacVTKITKPythonBottles/README.md

 ## How to install SimpleITK

-**Important note: VTK and ITK need to be installed for SimpleITK to work.
+**VTK and ITK need to be installed for SimpleITK to work.
 Please install all the packages manually following the order given here:**

   - brew tap iMichka/MacVTKITKPythonBottles
   - brew install iMichka/MacVTKITKPythonBottles/imichka-vtk
   - brew install iMichka/MacVTKITKPythonBottles/imichka-insighttoolkit
   - brew install iMichka/MacVTKITKPythonBottles/imichka-simpleitk

+**If you want to use ITK Python wrappings the package is now imichka-insighttoolkit-wrapitk:**

+  - brew tap iMichka/MacVTKITKPythonBottles
+  - brew install iMichka/MacVTKITKPythonBottles/imichka-vtk
+  - brew install iMichka/MacVTKITKPythonBottles/imichka-insighttoolkit-wrapitk

 ## Important note